kapouer/raja/README.md

 where query is optional, and opts can set two options:

-- poll : boolean, set to true if resource must be polled for changes until the moment it is flushed from the cache
+- preload : boolean, set to true if resource must be polled for changes until the moment it is flushed from the cache.
+Otherwise the resource is loaded on demand after is it invalidated.

 - maxage : integer, seconds; default to 600 seconds.
   invalidates a resource after `maxage` seconds.